Hydroinformatics education – The Water Informatics in Science and Engineering (WISE) Centre for Doctoral Training

 Abstract

 The Water Informatics in Science and Engineering Centre for Doctoral Training (WISE CDT) offers a postgraduate programme that fosters enhanced levels of innovation and collaboration by training a cohort of engineers and scientists at the boundary of water informatics, science and engineering.
-The WISE CDT was established in 2014 with funding from the UK Engineering and Physical Sciences Research Council (EPSRC) amongst the Universities of Bath, Bristol, Cardiff and Exeter.
-The WISE CDT will ultimately graduate over 70 PhD candidates trained in a non-traditional UK doctoral programme that integrates teaching and research elements, focuses on cohort-based education and equips the students with a wide range of skills developed through workshops and other activities to maximise their abilities and experience.
-We discuss the need for, the structure and results of the WISE CDT, which has been ongoing for 6 years.
-We conclude with an outlook for PhD training, based on our experience with this programme.
+The WISE CDT was established in 2014 with funding from the UK Engineering and Physical Sciences Research Council (EPSRC) amongst the universities of Bath, Bristol, Cardiff and Exeter.
+The WISE CDT will ultimately graduate over 80 PhD candidates trained in a non-traditional 4-year UK doctoral programme that integrates teaching and research elements in close collaboration with a range of industrial partners.
+WISE focuses on cohort-based education and equips the PhD candidates with a wide range of skills developed through workshops and other activities to maximise candidate abilities and experiences.
+We discuss the need for, the structure and results of the WISE CDT, which has been ongoing from 2013-2022 (final year of graduation).
+We conclude with lessons learned and an outlook for PhD training, based on our experience with this programme.

 Original languageEnglish